 The student to faculty ratio is often used to estimate how much interaction there is between professors and their students at a college or university.
 At George Washington University, this ratio is 13 to 1, which is on par with the national average of 15 to 1.
 That's not bad at all.

 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.

-The full-time faculty percentage at George Washington University is 51%.
-This is higher than the national average of 47%.
+The full-time faculty percentage at George Washington University is 49%.
+This is comparable to the national average of 47%.

 Retention and Graduation Rates at George Washington University

 Freshmen Retention Rate

 George Washington University has a freshmen retention rate of 92%.
 That's a good sign that full-time students like the school and their professors enough to want to stick around for another year.
 It's also a sign that the admissions team did a good job in choosing applicants who were a good fit for the school.